benslack19/benslack19.github.io/_pages/about.md

 permalink: /about/
 ---

-## About Me

-I'm a biotech applications scientist, still-thinks-I'm-a neuroscientist, part-time educator, wanna-be data scientist, and full-time consumer of Mexican food.
+I'm a biotech applications scientist, neuroscientist, part-time educator, wanna-be data scientist, and full-time consumer of Mexican food.